Doist/todoist-google-sheets/README.md

 -   `DB_ENCRYPTION_ALGORITHM`: The algorithm used for the encryption.
 -   `DB_ENCRYPTION_IV_LENGTH`: The length of the initialization vector used by the encryption.

+### Database

+In order to run the database locally, please run `npm run database:run` and this will create a mysql docker container (if one doesn't already exist).

 ### Migrations

 If the database model changes, you need to create a new migration.